go-chat-bot/bot/README.md

 ### IRC

-To deploy your own go-bot, you need to:
+To deploy your own go-bot to IRC, you need to:

 * Import the package `github.com/go-chat-bot/bot/irc`
 * Import the commands you would like to use